2026-05-27 12:25:38 -04:00

 <version>[,1.4.0)</version>

-It supports the use of regular expressions with groupIdRegex and artifactIdRegex.
+It also supports the use of regular expressions with groupIdRegex and artifactIdRegex:

 <groupId>com.inteligr8</groupId>